kamratia1/FYP_2015/README.md

 ![MEMS Scanning Mirror](cover.png)

-The repository is split into different files
+The repository is split into different folders:

 * __MATLAB Files__: Contains all MATLAB scripts and files for the simulation model developed for the project
 * __Microcontroller Files__: Contains software for the microcontroller